JonasMht/My_Neural_Nets/README.md

-Testing neural networks - A student's attempts to undestand nn and bp /!\ work in progress
+Testing neural networks - A student's attempts at understanding nn and bp /!\ work in progress